Alebron23/HakerrankChallenges-/README.md

 # HakerrankChallenges-
-These are all the project files that solve the problems on hackerrank.
+These are all the project files that solve the problems that I have completed on Hackerrank.
+The name of the file refers to the problem name on Hackerrank.